Written by

 Tokaj hungary

-Tokaj is at the center of the wine country and among the best places to visit in Hungary to sample the best wines.
+Tokaj is at the center of the wine country and among the best places to travel in Hungary to sample the best wines.
 The tiny town is filled with pretty houses and offers excellent views of the Zemplen Hills.
 Perfect for wine connoisseurs, Tokaj has been producing sweet wines since the 15th century!

 Places to visit: Tokaj Museum, Wine Tasting Tours, Vineyards